 IMAGING IMMUNE EFFECTORS

-We are working to gain a better understanding of the control of the immune cascades governed by the Complement system.
-In the longer term we hope to use this information to control Complement, in a range of different diseases.
+Working to gain a better understanding of the control of immune effectors.
+In the longer term, we anticipate using this information to control immune driven diseases.